GamerSoft24/Software/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GamerSoft24 with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
-[Policy](https://github.com/GamerSoft24/Software/blob/Main/License)
+Your grievance will be handled in accordance with our existing governing license and policies.
+[License (GNU General Public License v3.0)](https://github.com/GamerSoft24/Software/blob/Main/LICENSE)